EliottClavier/T-NSA-700/readme.md

 2. Download and install Vagrant from the [Vagrant website](https://www.vagrantup.com/downloads.html).

 ### Configuring Virtual Machines

-The names and IP addresses of the virtual machines are defined in the vagrant/config.yaml file.
+The names and IP addresses of the virtual machines are defined in a `vagrant/config.yml` file.
+You must create it.
+To do this :
+- In "vagrant" folder, rename `example.config.yml` in `config.yml`
-An example example.config.yaml is available and must be renamed in "config.yaml" and completed with the names and IP addresses of the virtual machines.
+- Open the file and complete the IP addresses of the virtual machines.
+- Indicate true to the `main_vm` parms to get a Vm with Ansible on it ( in the template the VM called "terminal" has this option)

+### Configuring Ansible secret

+## vault_pass

+You must define a password in root_pass.txt.
+To do this :
+- In /ansible, rename the `example.vault_pass.txt` file to `vault_pass.txt`
+- Write your password inside the file

+## vault

+You must define parms in vault.yml To do this :
+- In /ansible, rename the `example.vault.yml` file to `vault.yml`
+- Define a configuration.

 ### Starting a Virtual Machine